 Active business building associates ("independent associates" or "associates") and preferred customers purchase the Company's products at published wholesale prices.
 The Company cannot distinguish products sold for personal use from other sales, when sold to associates, because it is not involved with the products after delivery, other than usual and customary product warranties and returns.
 Only associates are eligible to earn commissions and incentives.
 The Company operates a non-direct selling business in mainland China.
 Our subsidiary in China, Meitai Daily Necessity & Health Products Co., Ltd. ("Meitai"), is operating as a traditional retailer under a cross-border e-commerce model in China.
-Meitai cannot legally conduct a direct selling business in China unless it acquires a direct selling license in China.
+Meitai cannot legally conduct a direct selling business in China.

 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with instructions for Form 10-Q and Article 8-03 of Regulation S-X. Accordingly, the Company's consolidated financial statements and footnotes contained herein do not include all of the information and footnotes required by GAAP to be considered "complete financial statements".
 However, in the opinion of the Company's management, the accompanying unaudited consolidated financial statements and footnotes contain all adjustments, including normal recurring adjustments, considered necessary for a fair presentation of the Company's consolidated financial information as of, and for, the periods presented.
-The Company cautions that its consolidated results of operations for an interim period are not necessarily indicative of its consolidated results of operations to be expected for its fiscal year.
-The December 31, 2019 consolidated balance sheet was included in the audited consolidated financial statements in the Company's annual report on Form 10-K for the year ended December 31, 2019 and filed with the United States Securities and Exchange Commission (the "SEC") on March 26, 2020 (the "2019 Annual Report"), which includes all disclosures required by GAAP.
+The Company cautions that its consolidated results of operations for an interim period are not necessarily indicative of its consolidated financial statements in the Company's annual report on Form 10-K for the year ended December 31, 2019 and filed with the United States Securities and Exchange Commission (the "SEC") on March 26, 2020 (the "2019 Annual Report"), which includes all disclosures required by GAAP.
 Therefore, these unaudited consolidated financial statements should be read in conjunction with the consolidated financial statements of the Company included in the 2019 Annual Report.

 On January 30, 2020, the World Health Organization ("WHO") announced a global health emergency because of a new strain of coronavirus ("COVID-19") and the risks to the international community as the virus spreads globally beyond its point of origin.
 In March 2020, the WHO declared the outbreak of COVID-19 as a pandemic, which has spread throughout our international regions and continues to spread throughout the United States.
-We have taken steps to protect the health, safety and well-being of our customers, associates, employees, and communities by closing some offices and equipping various staff members to work remotely for an uncertain period of time.
+We have closed some offices and have begun to work remotely for an uncertain period of time.

-The Company depends on an independent salesforce of distributors ("associates") to market and sell its products to consumers.
-Developments such as social distancing and shelter-in-place directives could impact their ability to engage with potential and existing customers.
+The Company depends on an independent sales force of distributors ("associates") to market and sell its products to consumers.
+Developments such as social distancing and shelter-in-place directives have impacted and may continue to impact their ability to engage with potential and existing customers.
 The adverse economic effects of COVID-19 may also materially decrease demand for the Company's products based on changes in consumer behavior or the restrictions in place by governments trying to curb the outbreak.
 For example, the Company has rescheduled corporate sponsored events, and in some cases, our associates have canceled sales meetings.

-For some products, the Company is experiencing shortages of raw materials and ingredients.
-We have started to experience challenges in getting these materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions in global transportation capacity.
-Also, due to the impacts on the global supply chain, the Company may find obstacles in shipping to our customers.
+For some products, the Company was experiencing shortages of raw materials and ingredients.
+We have experienced challenges in getting these materials and ingredients to our contract manufacturers and finished products to our distribution centers resulting from reductions in global transportation capacity.
+One of our distribution centers was closed for a week for sanitization as a result of an employee testing positive for the virus.
+This closure temporarily delayed deliveries to customers in one region.
+The distribution center reopened prior to the end of the quarter with an immaterial impact to current quarter revenues.